 Where have all the native honeybees gone?
-Most areas now have honeybees which have hybridised with imported strains, but a small group of enthusiasts (is three small?) with a secret isolated site in the Ochils are bringing them back and making queens available.
+Most areas now have honeybees which have hybridised with imported strains, but a small group of enthusiasts (is three small?) with an isolated site in the Ochils are bringing them back and making queens available.
 Check out the progress we and others have been making with a new bee society for enthusiasts of the native honey bee.

 For now I’m building numbers of colonies, managing bees particularly in country estates around both sides of the Tay estuary and Earn and requeening the colonies with Scottish native stock gathered from Tayside, Fife, Aberdeenshire, Moidart and Colonsay.
 And helping the wonderful Jim get a honey house in Fife which is now commissioned to get the show properly on the road.

 *** News ***